 Automating operational processes is key to operating your e-commerce sites efficiently and seamlessly.
 As order volumes and site traffic increase, manual processes can be quite costly in terms of time and money—and can negatively impact customer experience.
 Here are the key processes that should be automated:

 - Order-to-Fulfillment: As soon as your customer checks out from your site, the order should be queued into your fulfillment systems.
-This will ensure timely fulfillment and minimize errors as a result of manual data entry.
-You should load test the system to make sure spikes in orders can be handled without overtaxing the site.
+This will ensure timely fulfillment and minimize errors resulting from manual data entry.
+You should load-test the system to make sure spikes in orders can be handled without overtaxing the site.

 - Product Catalog: To make sure your customers see the latest and most accurate product information, any changes made to your product catalog should automatically be pushed out across all your sales channels.